graphql-aspnet/graphql-aspnet.github.io/docs/types/unions.md

 [Liskov substitutions](https://en.wikipedia.org/wiki/Liskov_substitution_principle) (the L in [SOLID](https://en.wikipedia.org/wiki/SOLID)) are an important part of object oriented programming.
 To be able to have one class masquerade as another allows us to easily extend our code's capabilities without any rework.

+For Example, the Oven object can bake any type of bread!

 ```csharp title="Liskov Substitution Example"
 public class Bread